»Terraform Cloud Driver

 On startup, Consul-Terraform-Sync:

 - Creates or discovers Terraform Cloud workspaces corresponding to the configured tasks.

 - Prepares the local environment and generates Terraform configuration files that make up the root module for each task.

-Once all workspaces are set up, Consul-Terraform-Sync monitors the Consul catalog for service changes.
+Once all workspaces are set up, CTS monitors the Consul catalog for service changes.
 When relevant changes are detected, the Terraform Cloud driver dynamically updates input variables for that task directly as workspace variables using the Terraform Cloud API.
 The driver then queues a run on the workspace, with auto-apply enabled, to update your network infrastructure.